John Woodford of Brentingby

 This means he was of fighting age in 1347 and 1356 respectively.
 The lordship of the De Mowbray estates had been confiscated by Edward ll and was given to the Despencers in 1322.
 As a result, John de Mowbray was arrested and later beheaded, and his wife and son were imprisoned.
 These lands were restored to his son, John de Mowbray, by Edward lll.
 This John de Mowbray was a prominent figure in the battles of Crecy and Poitiers so it is possible that John Woodford fought alongside him.
 John de Mowbray died of the plague in York in 1362, the same year that John of Woodford transferred his lands and property to his son.

 It is possible that John of Woodford died from injuries sustained at Poitiers.
-It is also possible that his eldest son, Walter, also fought at Poitiers and was killed in battle.
+It is also possible that his eldest son, Walter, fought at Poitiers and was killed in battle.

 Alice Prest's father and grandfather, both named Walter Prest, were wealthy sheep merchants.
 It seems they were both victims of the Black Death that reached Melton in the early summer of 1349 as all known records of the Prest's numerous merchant transactions pre-date that year.